 Each area has its own distinct characteristics, and its important you feel completely at home in your own neighbourhood.
 Do some research into the demographics of the different areas, find out what kind of people live there, and what the local culture and lifestyles are like.
 Berlin is blessed with a lot of green spaces, and lots of water, so look for your closest parks.
 It is also useful to know how far you are likely to have to commute, so make sure your journey to work isn’t too difficult.

 Then once you have decided on an area, and are looking at possible options within that, you can examine the location on a micro-level.
 What are the immediate surroundings like?
 Are you close to shops, cafés, transport links?
 Do you have a host of bars and restaurants just outside your front door, or does your building back on to a large park?
+Do you value living in the countryside, or do you prefer innercity?
 It is also good to note if there are any other planned developments nearby, as these may affect both your day-to-day life and the local property prices.

 There are a number of other, perhaps less obvious things to consider as well, before making that final decision on which apartment to buy.
 You might want to check the noise levels; if the building is close to bars and clubs, or a hospital, this can make things rather noisy.